Hes-Siemelink/Nonogram/README.md

-# Sudoku
+# Nonogram
-A Sudoku Solver
+Solver for nonogram puzzles